The Holiday of Torah and Customs · early & middle elementary Judaic Studies

 Ready to teach it?

-Get the Shavuot pack on Etsy.
+Get the Shavuot pack — instant download.

 Single ZIP download.
 Yours forever, free updates included.
 Single-family license.
 Buy and download instantly.